David-Hien/Unit-3/Project.md

 ### Proposed Solution

 My proposed solution is to create an application that uses Python, Kivymd Library, and SQLAlchemy.

-**Python**

 Python is a highly versitile programming language that supports OOP (Object-oriented programming).
-For this application, I believe it is more effective to approach using OOP, because not only does it manage the app contents better, it also organises the program so that it
+For this application, I believe it is more effective to approach using OOP, because it makes it easier to understand the program functions and fix bugs.

+***Python***

-**Kivymd Library**
+***Kivymd Library**

-**SQLAlchemy**

-### Justification

-**Why Python and Kivy?**

-**Why SQLAlchemy and ORM?**
+***SQLAlchemy and ORM**

 ### Success Criteria